ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NONINFALAMMATORY VASCULOPATHIES

 Clinical presentation and diagnostic evaluation

-- carotid artery lesions are often asymptomatic but can cause TIA/stroke
+- carotid artery lesions are often asymptomatic but can cause TIA/stroke due to:

-- due to distal thromboembolism (e.g., from the aneurysm)
+- distal thromboembolism (e.g., from the aneurysm)

-- due to the dissection
+- dissection

 - renal artery involvement leads to renovascular hypertension (by activating RAAS) or renal impairment